 Louisiana lawmakers debated high-profile issues this session

-Louisiana lawmakers filed more than 860 bills in the legislative session ending Thursday.
+Louisiana lawmakers filed more than 860 bills in the legislative session that ended Thursday.
 The 60-day fiscal session was supposed to center on the budget and taxes, but other measures dealing with abortion, the death penalty, medical marijuana and gambling drew debate time.

 Some of what passed and failed: